Home Compare NDAQ vs TRU

 Profitability

-Nasdaq, Inc. sits higher in the group on profitability, adding to the overall structural advantage.
+Nasdaq, Inc. sits in the stronger part of the group on profitability, while TransUnion is closer to mid-pack.

 Stability